Pittsburgh Erb’s Palsy Lawyer

 Noneconomic Damages

-Who is Eligible to File an Erb’s Palsy Lawsuit in Pittsburgh?
+Who Can File an Erb’s Palsy Lawsuit in Pennsylvania?

 If the person injured is a minor, their parents or legal guardian may file a medical malpractice claim.
-In Pennsylvania, the statute of limitations on these cases is two years, meaning guardians have two years from the date of the injury to file the claim.
+In Pennsylvania, under 42 Pa.
+C.S.A. § 5524(2), the statute of limitations for these cases is two years, meaning guardians have two years from the date of the injury to file the claim.

 However, there is an exception.
 If a guardian does not file a claim, the child has until two years after their 18th birthday to file, regardless of when the injury happened.

-How Do Our Pittsburgh Birth Injury Lawyers Approach Erb’s Palsy Cases?
+How Do Our Pittsburgh Birth Injury Lawyers Handle Erb’s Palsy Claims?

-The legal process of seeking fair compensation in a birth injury case can seem convoluted, but your attorney will guide you through each step, ensuring you understand exactly what’s happening.
+The legal process of seeking fair compensation in a birth injury case can seem convoluted, but Munley Law will guide you through each step, ensuring you understand exactly what’s happening.

 The general steps for taking legal action in an Erb’s palsy case include: